Tips

 5) Pick a cadence, not a deadline

-• zero result searches
+• zero-result searches

-• top ticket themes and the articles meant to deflect them
+• top ticket themes

 If you want a solid baseline for setup and launch steps, Zendesk’s guide on building a thriving help center is a useful cross check.